aragon/aragon-react-boilerplate/README.md

 ### Publish

 You can publish you app on [aragonPM](https://hack.aragon.org/docs/apm).
-View how to do it our [publish guide](https://hack.aragon.org/docs/guides-publish)
+See how in our [publish guide](https://hack.aragon.org/docs/guides-publish).

 ### Using a different Ethereum account